the-carlisle-group/Provanto/README.md

 ********************
 ~~~

-The code coverage feature is activated by providing the parent code namespace as an optional argument:
+A code coverage feature is activated by providing the parent code namespace as an optional argument:

 ~~~
       #.Provanto.Run #.Text2Date.(Tests Main)